fyurisich/teamqpm.github.io/README.md

 ## QPM - QAC based Project Manager

-QPM is a utility that makes it easy to manage software projects based on Harbour and xHarbour compilers and MiniGui, Extended Minigui, and Object Oriented (x)Harbour Gui graphics libraries.
-It provides tools for incremental compilation, file edition (DBF, form templates, sources, headers and resources), file version control, chm and html help files development, building console applications and creating function libraries.
+An utility that makes it easy to manage software projects based on Harbour and xHarbour compilers and MiniGui, Extended Minigui, and Object Oriented (x)Harbour Gui graphics libraries.
+It provides tools that assists programmers in the processes of program writing, compilation, debugging and linking by offering interactive and batch tools to:

-QPM es un utilitario que facilita la administración de proyectos de software basados en los compiladores Harbour y xHarbour y las bibliotecas gráficas MiniGui, Extended Minigui y Object Oriented (x)Harbour Gui.
-Proporciona herramientas para compilar en forma incremental, editar archivos (DBF, plantillas de formulario, fuentes, encabezados y de recursos), realizar el control de las versiones de los archivos, desarrollar archivos de ayuda chm y html, construir aplicaciones de consola y crear bibliotecas de funciones.

-QPM é um utilitário que facilita o gerenciamento de projetos de software baseados nos compiladores Harbour e xHarbour e nas bibliotecas gráficas MiniGui, Extended Minigui e Object Oriented (x)Harbour Gui.
-Fornece ferramentas para compilar de forma incremental, editar arquivos (DBF, modelos de formulário, fontes, de cabeçalho e de recursos), executar o controle de versão dos arquivos, desenvolver arquivos de ajuda chm e html, criar aplicativos de console e criar bibliotecas de funções.
++Access external utilities to edit fonts, forms, headers and DBF files.
++Keep and recover previous versions of modified files (hot recovery function).
++View and search source files, forms, headers, and DBF files.
++Incrementally compile GUI, console, and mixed-type programs.
++View error files resulting from compilation and execution.
++View .PPO files (preprocessor output).
++Execute post-build processes.
++Create CHM and HTML help files.
++Create static libraries and DLL access interfaces.
++Show the names of the functions included in static and dynamic libraries.
++Compress EXE files with the UPX utility.

 [Go to QPM repository](https://github.com/teamQPM/qpm) | [Download installer](https://github.com/teamQPM/qpm/releases/latest) | [Browse help file](https://qpm.sourceforge.io)